 1772: Meets Sarah Elmy in Woodbridge, Suffolk and begins a long courtship.
 Publishes his first poems.

 1775: The poem “Inebriety” is published anonymously at Ipswich.
 Returns to Aldeburgh to work briefly at the docks and then sets himself up as a “doctor”.
 Continues to study natural history and poetry.

 1779: First Draft of “The Library”

-1780: Lives Aldeburgh for London.
-(August) “The Candidate” is published anonymously.
+1780: Leaves Aldeburgh for London.
+“The Candidate” is published anonymously in August.
 Death of his mother.

 1781: George Crabbe writes to Edmund Burke in a desperate attempt to find patronage.
 Is introduced to Charles James Fox and Sir Joshua Reynolds.
 Burke also secures him the the post of the Rector of Aldeburgh.

 1782: Becomes the chaplain to the Duke of Rutland at Belvoir Castle, Leicestershire.

 1784: Birth and death of his first child.